TheCyberium/Riskmaster/README.md

 There are two types of roles: Admin or Expert.
 Admin creates users and experts answer questions.
 Averages answers to ratings 1-5 is rendered in a star shaped risk profile.

+I've been hacking away at this but feel free to use it and develop it.

 Environment variables:

-pip install Flask
 export FLASK_APP=riskmaster.py